NCI-Agency/anet/docs/dev-setup.md

 1. Run `./gradlew build` to download all dependencies and build the project.
    - Some tests will fail if you are using SQLite, because it has a bad implementation of some timezone stuff.
 You'll need to use MSSQL to see all the tests passing.

+#### Initial Setup Test Database
+After successfully creating and building the MSSQL Docker container it is posisble to create a dedicated container for testing.
+Use the `-PtestEnv` property to access the test environment settings in `gradle`.
+1. Create the MSSQL Docker container and test database `./gradlew -PtestEnv dockerCreateDB`
+1. Start the MSSQL Docker container: `./gradlew -PtestEnv dockerStartDB`
+1. Wait until the container is fully started, then run `./gradlew -PtestEnv dbMigrate`
+1. Run `./gradlew -PtestEnv build` to download all dependencies and build the project.
+1. Seed initial data - MSSQL: `./gradlew -PtestEnv dbLoad`.

 _Note_: You can run the backend with either `gradle` or with Eclipse.
 Eclipse does not use gradle's configurations, so you'll have to set them up yourself.
 You'll want to create a run configuration with:
    - Main Class: `mil.dds.anet.AnetApplication`
    - Program Arguments: `server anet.yml`